jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - vowel: a,e,i,o,u
   - semivowel: y,w
   - function: hyphen (i,u is the most common use) and no meaning
-  - consonant: pronounciation is similar, and they can be replaced
+  - consonant: pronunciation is similar, and they can be replaced
-    - voiced: suffix for adverb (d,t,s)(e.g. comprehend)
+    - voiced: suffix is often for verb (d,t,s)(e.g. scribe)
-    - voiceless: suffix for noun or adjective (e.g. comprehend)
+    - voiceless: suffix is often for noun or adjective (e.g. script)

-The first three are the most importan.
-Pronounciation change in English does not change its meaning, just extend in meaning, such as `vinc` and `vict`, they both mean winning, conquer.
+The first three are the most important.
+Pronunciation change in English does not change its meaning, just extend in meaning, such as `vinc` and `vict`, they both mean winning, conquer.